Skip to content

 • Only write if the record does not already exist:

-• Set policy.record_exists_action to RecordsExistAction::CreateOnly.
+• Set policy.record_exists_action to RecordExistsAction::CreateOnly.

 • Completely replace a record ONLY if it exists:

-• Set policy.record_exists_action to RecordsExistAction::ReplaceOnly
+• Set policy.record_exists_action to RecordExistsAction::ReplaceOnly

-Writing Record with Time-to-live (TTL)
+Writing record with time-to-live (TTL)

 This example specifies a time-to-live value for a record on a write, setting the record expiration to two seconds: